john-itcsolutions/cheirrs/README.md

 ## Tests

-To run the test suite included in this repository, start by installing the Python dependencies:
+To run the test suite included in this repository (bundle-kubeflow), start by installing the Python dependencies:

     pip install --user -r requirements.txt -r test-requirements.txt